Hit Me Up’s Consent Process

 Hit Me Up manages its consent process internally, with external consultancy.

-The process is led by Summer, who brings professional training and experience in consent education and facilitation, and is supported by Hit Me Up Founders and core team members.
+The internal process is led by Summer (she/her), who brings professional training and experience in consent education and facilitation, and is supported by Hit Me Up Founders and core team members.
 Summer is a pro-domme and fetish wrestler with a master’s degree in Psychology from Pace University, and comes to Hit Me Up with years of experience providing education about consent and community-based practices.
 Within the kink community, she also teaches classes on playfighting and choking.

-When appropriate, Hit Me Up also seeks support and perspective from third-party professionals, including Emma Kawyin (they/them) and their network, to help ensure thoughtful, informed decision-making.
-Emma is a consent educator, trauma-informed researcher and training developer and t4t freak.
-Emma is the manager and trainer for House of Yes's Consenticorn program and designs and directs safer space protocols for various initiatives.
+Emma is a consent educator, trauma-informed researcher and training developer, and t4t freak.
+Emma is the co-director and trainer for House of Yes's Consenticorn program and designs and directs safer space protocols for various initiatives including many kink and play parties and communities.
+They are a trained mediator whose specialty is supporting facilitated conversations in cases of sexual misconduct.
 Their research explores and defines sexual safety needs in queer nightlife spaces.

 How can I make a report or share information with the HMU team?